-Dr. Longo’s research recognizes the importance of protein in the diet.
-His research is focused on the amount of protein we need.
+Dr. Longo’s research recognizes the importance of protein in the diet and the amount of protein we need.
 Dr. Longo does acknowledge the importance of eating adequate amounts of protein each day to build muscle and protect our bodies.
 He recommends that we should consume .31 to .36 g of protein per pound of body weight.
-This recommendation falls in line with the Dietary Reference Intake of protein set for by the USDA of .36 grams of protein per pound of body weight, or 10-35% of total calories for the day.
+This recommendation falls in line with the Dietary Reference Intake of protein set for by the USDA of .36 grams of protein per pound of body weight, or 10–35% of total calories for the day.

 Dr. Longo’s research is not solely focused on the amount of protein, but also where our protein is coming from.
 Multiple studies found that a primarily plant-based diet, such as a vegan or vegetarian diet, can help to lower the risk of developing heart disease by lowering cholesterol levels when compared to nonvegetarian diets.
-The type of protein we eat can also reduce our chances of developing type 2 diabetes.6 The Longevity Diet recommends eating plant-based protein sources, along with fish 2-3 times per week, to create a well rounded meal plan.
+The type of protein we eat can also reduce our chances of developing type 2 diabetes.6 The Longevity Diet recommends eating plant-based protein sources, along with fish 2–3 times per week, to create a well rounded meal plan.

 Here at Nutrition for Longevity, we follow the guidelines set forth by The Longevity Diet and Dr. Longo’s research.
-Our meal kits offer both vegan and pescatarian meal options to accommodate diet preferences.
-If you have questions about our meal plans or in general, you can schedule a clarity call with one of our dietitians here.
+Our meal kits offer both vegan meal plans and pescatarian meal plans to accommodate dietary needs or preferences.
+If you have questions about our meal plans or in general, you can schedule a clarity call with one of our dietitians.